JohnVel27/BankManagementSystemJava/README.md

 # Banking Management System using JAVA SWING AND SQLITE DATABASE BROWSER
 Creating a Banking Management System using Java Swing for the graphical user interface and SQLite as the database can be a comprehensive project.
 Below, I'll provide a basic outline and explanation of the key components and steps involved in building such a system.

+## Tools and Technologies##
+1.Java: For the core logic and backend implementation.

+2.Java Swing: For creating the graphical user interface (GUI).

+3.SQLite: A lightweight relational database management system.

+4.SQLite Database Browser: A tool for managing SQLite databases.

 Click the image to watch the video: